 Enterprise Mobility is Opening Doors to Diverse Talent

 Enterprise Mobility is one of the largest mobility providers.
 It recruits more than 2,000 people in the UK every year across a very broad range of roles.
-Equity, diversity and inclusion has long been at the heart of its recruitment strategy, but the company signed up to Business in the Community’s (BITC) Opening Doors campaign in July 2022, recognising that being part of the network could help to increase its impact.
+Diversity and inclusion has long been at the heart of its recruitment strategy, but the company signed up to Business in the Community’s (BITC) Opening Doors campaign in July 2022, recognising that being part of the network could help to increase its impact.

 “Getting the right people into the business is an absolute priority for Enterprise Mobility,” explains Clare Beynon, Talent Acquisition Marketing Manager.
-“That means putting equity, diversity and inclusion front and centre of our approach.
+“That means putting diversity and inclusion front and centre of our approach.
 We want our workforce to mirror the communities that we operate in, not just because it’s the right thing to do – which of course it is – but also because a diverse workforce is essential to innovation and creativity, it increases employee satisfaction and productivity and, crucially, it increases business revenue.
 We pledged to take forward a number of different actions as part of the Opening Doors campaign, including some which we had already made progress towards, but where we knew we had more work to do.”

 Commitment 1) Use neutral language